ucsb-cs156/f23/lab/team01.md

   <img width="465" alt="image" src="https://github.com/ucsb-cs156/f23/assets/1119017/434dceb9-77a3-4ce6-9c28-a5faf4e0be1d">

 * Set up starter code in the course organization, and update links
-* Create a Canvas assignment for team01
+* Create a Canvas assignment for team01; update the due dates and publish it
 * Create projects for all of the groups.
 You can find a script for this here:
   * <https://github.com/ucsb-cs156-f23/project-creator/blob/main/scripts/team01-projects.sh>
   You will probably need to make a new copy of that repo for this quarter in this